PROFESSIONAL CERTIFICATE in Understanding Gender and Sexual Diversity

-- To provide relevant and current information on Gender & Sexual Diversity with the emphasis on transgender and gender non-binary issues, on Gender Dysphoria and the examination of the Diagnostic Model of Gender Transition extant in Ireland and alternative methods of support in other jurisdictions.
+- To provide relevant and current information on Gender and Sexual Diversity with the emphasis on transgender and gender non-binary issues, on Gender Dysphoria and the examination of the Diagnostic Model of Gender Transition extant in Ireland, and alternative methods of support in other jurisdictions.

-- Learning through research, attending Module lectures, group and individual participation, individual assignment, group project work, and power-point notes.
+Learning is supported through research, attending lectures, group and individual participation, individual assignment, and group project work.

-- Tutor input, lectures, participation in in-class small and large group learning exercises; discussion groups.
 Approaching this specialised and arguably controversial subject with an open heart and mind will help learners to better understand and enjoy the learning experience.
-Empathy and experience of the tutor who works in this area should prove a valuable source of learning for learners.
+Empathy and significant experience of the tutor should prove a valuable source of learning for participants.

-Learners are required and encouraged to engage in researching and reading recommended, relevant, and up to date information from reliable sources including the internet, books, publications, research papers, film, documentaries and other media to enhance their sense of competence and learning experience on this module.
+Learners are encouraged to engage in research and recommended reading from reliable sources to enhance their learning experience on this module.

 - Introduction and outline of Gender & Sexual Diversity module focusing on key aspects of Gender Journeying and transitioning.

 - Language and Linguistics of Gender and Sexual Diversity, in particular, that of Transgender, Cisgender, Intersex and Non-binary models

 - Examining the multiplicities and processes of Gender Dysphoria in particular, the Diagnostic Model of support for transgender people as extant in Ireland including the role of general practitioner, clinical psychology, psychiatry, counselling, endocrinology, hormone treatment, surgery and after-care.